Winners of OBA Trainer of the Year, presented by Spalding Training Aids

 Male recipient: Peter Chapman, coach of London 86ers U16 Girls

-Nomination: Peter Chapman is totally committed to our London 86’ers major midget (u16) girl’s team.
+Nomination: Peter Chapman is totally committed to our London 86’ers (u16) girl’s team.
 He has brought the team to the highest level (OBLX and OBA division 1) with his coaching skill.
 He spends hours scrutinizing opposing teams and then comes up with brilliant plays that often give us the win.

 Peter keeps it fun while maintaining discipline.
 He is fair and plays every girl in every game.
 He pays attention to development of less skilled players.
 When he corrects the players, he is positive and constructive.
 He is always there, on time, at every practise and game.

 Peter Chapman is well organized and sends out detailed practise outlines every week using google docs.
 I have seen how well he handles in-game injuries.
 He is completely professional, while calming the injured player and offering compassionate reassurance and appropriate first aid.